badgirlbongi/bongihub/workflow.md

 01/23/2024
 + rearranged the files and put everything back to normal and made a few changes
 + added new sql
-+ added php and jsupdated
++ added php and js updated

+01/25/2024
++ adding data to table rows in the database using myPhpAdmin